• Skip to content

 The aim of tongue-tie treatment is to make sure your child’s feeding, nutrition, growth and development aren’t affected by their tongue-tie.

-For example, if you’re having trouble with breastfeeding, treatment might involve advice and support on your breastfeeding positioning, attachment, feed frequency and milk supply.
+If you’re having trouble with breastfeeding because of your baby’s tongue-tie, advice and support on your breastfeeding positioning, attachment, feed frequency and milk supply might help.

-Or if your child has speech problems, they might have speech therapy to develop their communication skills.
+Your child might benefit from speech therapy to develop their communication skills.

 If non-surgical treatment strategies don’t work, sometimes a small surgical procedure called a frenectomy is needed.
 A frenectomy involves cutting the frenum with scissors or a laser.